shn522-BYJ/Global-waste-distribution/README.md

 └── .gitignore                                # Ignore unnecessary files
 ```
 ---
-# Data Analysis Project

-## Description
+### **Description**
 This project contains scripts for analyzing and visualizing data.
-The programs included are designed to process input data, perform statistical analysis, and generate visualizations.
+The programs included are designed to process input data, perform statistical summaries and data visualizations to understand key trends.

-## List of Programs
-1. **data_analysis.ipynb**: This Jupyter Notebook includes:
-   - Data preprocessing steps.
-   - Statistical analysis of the dataset.
-   - Creation of various visualizations.
+### **List of Programs**
+1. **data_analysis.ipynb**

+   This Jupyter Notebook connects to Google Drive to access datasets, performs data preprocessing, and generates visualizations.
+It also includes statistical summaries and data visualizations to understand key trends.

+2. **data_summary.py**

+   This script provides a concise overview of the dataset, calculates basic summary statistics (e.g., mean) and generates an overview of the data distribution to help understand the dataset's structure and key features.

+3. **data_visualizations.py**

+   This script generates various visualizations (e.g., bar charts, scatter plots) to represent data insights visually.

+4. **statistical_analysis.py**

+   This program analyze relationships between variables and draw meaningful conclusions from the data.

 ## Python Packages
 To ensure the code runs smoothly, install the following Python packages: